Updated 2026-04-25

 Can someone call me back?

-We are an async-first team and do not run a phone support line, so callback requests take longer to schedule — sometimes a day or more — because our team prefers to read the context in a ticket first and match a voice slot only when it is truly needed.
+There is no phone support line.
+Callback requests take longer to schedule - sometimes a day or more - because the team reads context in a ticket first and arranges a voice slot only when needed.
 For anything time-sensitive, raise a ticket or email support@attendfirst.com with a screenshot.
-That path is always faster than waiting for a call.
+That is always faster than waiting for a callback.

 Can I close a ticket myself?